Allarious/MEVoila/README.md

 * It was a part of a PGA and lost.
 * It was front-ran by another transaction.
 * It was censored by block builders and included after the opportunity was captured.
-* It was actually sent late to the network by the sender
+* It was actually sent late to the network by the sender.